EthanThatOneKid/sacafi/README.md

 ## Known Bugs 🐛
 * Various security risks within npm packages.
-* Does not redirect to location after creating/updating location data.
-* Description input should be a textarea.
 * Notification does not pop up upon copying data to clipboard.
-* Cannot upload profile picture from device.
-* Add edit/delete buttons to VArticlePreview.
-* TagList:edit only replaces first \s with \-.
-* User points only update when adjusting own locations' secrets' points.

 ---